nokia/nokia-validated-designs/3-stage-evpn-vxlan-clab-with-eda/README.md

 Licensed under the BSD 3-Clause License
 SPDX-License-Identifier: BSD-3-Clause

 # 3-stage EVPN VXLAN NVD with EDA
+> **Pre-requisite requirements:** This repository assumes that the user already has EDA deployed (using the kind installation method) with the SIMULATE flag set to false, which allows onboarding of external nodes (containerlab or real hardware).

 The 3-stage EVPN VXLAN NVD digital twin deployment with EDA uses a two spine, six leaf topology deployed/instantiated using Containerlab and orchestrated by EDA.
 It covers the following server connectivity use cases: